 Once your power has been turned off, it’s important to start acting against the flood right away—unless the flooding is due to rainfall, in which case you will need to wait until the rain has stopped.

 We recommend calling the professional plumbers at Mr. Rooter Calgary to help.
-Our friendly and efficient staff is on-call 24/7 to assist with emergencies like a flooding basement.
+Our friendly and efficient staff is on-call 24/7 to assist with emergencies like flooding the basement.
 Our team can be reached at 403-640-7789.

 Wear Boots and Gloves for Protection